Future Plan

 Higher education is entering a period of significant change, and we are taking steps to adapt and thrive.

-For almost 60 years, OCC has been a vital part of Oakland County and surrounding communities.
+OCC has been a vital part of Oakland County and surrounding communities since 1965.

 More than 1 million students have attended classes in nearly 100 programs in high-demand fields such as IT, health care, advanced manufacturing, emergency services and culinary arts.
-The higher education landscape is evolving, however, and national and local trends including declining enrollments, job market factors and student choice are driving the need for change.
+The higher education landscape is evolving, however, and national and local trends including changing enrollment, job market factors and student choice are driving the need for change.

 OCC has developed a strategic future plan to address these trends in order to enhance our students’ experience and ensure our viability for decades to come.